47degrees/arrow-slides/src/main/arrow-meta.md

 ### What things couldn't be done with the library?

 * No checks at compile runtime
-* Base language remains the same
+* Boilerplate for doing some things
 * ...

 Note: